New Zealand has laws that help keep workplaces fair. You should be aware of the rules and what your rights and responsibilities are.

 Leave and holidays

-You’ll get a minimum of four weeks annual leave.
-If you want, you can ask to exchange one week’s leave for cash.
-In addition, there are 11 public holiday days.
+You will get a minimum of four weeks' annual leave.
+You can ask to exchange one week’s leave for cash if you want to.

 Health and safety in the workplace

 You and your employer are both responsible for making sure your workplace is safe to work in.
 Your employer must provide protective personal equipment (PPE) if it is needed for your job.